GinnyXiao/walker_simulation/docs/experiment_stats.md

 2. **Planning times**.
 The planning time should be reasonably small.
 3. **Total time for planning & execution**.
 The actual execution time determines how fast the conveyor can move.

 Based on the above criteria, we recommend to set the conveyor height to 0.7 m and to use a home config slightly above the conveyor before planning for a moving object.
 Using the best configuration, we have the reachable workspace [-0.25, -0.45], average planning time 0.30 sec, and average total time 3.97 secs to move to the grasp pose.
+The average time from goal to drop-off pose is about 5-6 secs for most cases.

 ## Setup